Regular exericse and proper nutrition are key to combating sarcopenia (muscle loss) and helping seniors maintain muscle mass.

 Medical conditions like heart disease

-Signs that you might be suffering from low muscle mass (sarcopenia)
+Signs that you might be suffering from sarcopenia (loss of muscle and strength)

 Decrease in muscle size